Stratocasterr/Websites/README.md

-# The North Face online shop website
+# Popular mountain shop website
 ### What is it?
 Here you can take a look on my first website project.
-This is a online mountain shop's website, which i decided to create, since I am totally in love with hiking.

 ### Capabilities
 For now, one can browse trough a few products, create account and add some scored-comments.